Tamsyn Manou

-Tamsyn Carolyn Lewis (born 20 July 1978) is an Australian media personality and former track and field athlete who won a total of eighteen Australian Championships across the 400 metres, 800 metres and 400m hurdles.
+Tamsyn Carolyn Lewis (born 20 July 1978) is an Australian media personality and former track and field athlete who won a total of eighteen Australian Championships across the 400 metres, 800 metres and 400 m hurdles.
 She first represented Australia in 1994, and won the 800 metres in the 2008 World Indoor Championships.

 Personal life

 Lewis was born and raised in Melbourne, Victoria and attended Methodist Ladies' College and Caulfield Grammar School.
 Her mother Carolyn Wright was a six-time national high jump champion, while her father, Greg Lewis, was a semi-finalist in the 200 metres at the Summer 1968 Olympics.
 She married Australian cricketer Graham Manou in 2011.

 Athletics career

 Lewis emerged onto the national athletics scene in 1994, winning several events at the Australian Championships: the Under-16 100 m/200 m double and the Under-20 400 m.
-After these performances she was chosen, aged 15, for the 1994 Commonwealth Games as a 4 x 400 metres relay runner, though she did not eventually compete in the event.
-Her next international selection was for the 1996 World Junior Championships in Sydney, where she won a bronze medal as part of the Australian 4 x 400 metres relay team.
+After these performances she was chosen, aged 15, for the 1994 Commonwealth Games as a 4 × 400 metres relay runner, though she did not eventually compete in the event.
+Her next international selection was for the 1996 World Junior Championships in Sydney, where she won a bronze medal as part of the Australian 4 × 400 metres relay team.

 In 1998, Lewis moved up to the 800 metres, winning the National Championship and gaining a place in the 1998 Commonwealth Games team.
 Though she did not win a medal in the 800 metres, she contributed to Australia's gold medal winning 4 × 400 metres relay team.
-She next ran internationally in the 800 metres and 4 x 400 metres relay at the 1999 World Indoor Championships in Maebashi, where she set an Australian indoor record of 2:02.42 in her individual event and again won a medal as part of Australia's 4 x 400 metres relay team.
+She next ran internationally in the 800 metres and 4 × 400 metres relay at the 1999 World Indoor Championships in Maebashi, where she set an Australian indoor record of 2:02.42 in her individual event and again won a medal as part of Australia's 4 × 400 metres relay team.

 Leading up to the 2000 Sydney Summer Olympics, Lewis set new personal bests in the 400 and 800 metres to qualify for the Australian team.
-At the Olympics, she missed the Olympic final in the 800 metres by less than a tenth of a second, but ran in Australia's 4 x 400 metres relay team which set two national records.
+At the Olympics, she missed the Olympic final in the 800 metres by less than a tenth of a second, but ran in Australia's 4 × 400 metres relay team which set two national records.

 In the following years, Lewis did not improve her personal best performances and gained a reputation as an underachiever in international competitions.
 She stopped running the 800 metres in 2005 to focus on the 400 metres and develop her speed.
-She competed only in the 400 metres at the 2006 Commonwealth Games, where she missed making the final, and in the 4 x 400 metres relay event, where she won her third successive gold medal amidst a major controversy, as part of the victorious Australian quartet.
+She competed only in the 400 metres at the 2006 Commonwealth Games, where she missed making the final, and in the 4 × 400 metres relay event, where she won her third successive gold medal amidst a major controversy, as part of the victorious Australian quartet.